 1. Restart the Android Phone

 So, before jumping into the complex troubleshooting tips, we recommend restarting the Android mobile.
-If the error is still appearing after the device reboot, be sure to check out the details for the next solutions.
+If the error still appears after the device reboot, check out the details for the next solutions.

 2. Check the SIM Card

 The chance of fixing the issue with the device restart is pretty low.
 Still, you should give it a try.
 If it doesn’t work, you need to focus on the SIM card.